istio/istio/README.md

 K8s settings like resources, auto scaling, pod disruption budgets etc.
 - The configuration API that currently uses the
 [Helm installation parameters](https://istio.io/docs/reference/config/installation-options/) for backwards compatibility.
-This API is for managing This API the Istio control plane configuration settings.
+This API is for managing the Istio control plane configuration settings.

 Some parameters will temporarily exist in both APIs - for example, setting K8s resources currently can be done through either API above.
 However, the Istio community recommends using the first API as it is more consistent, is validated,